 Presenting data using this visual technique allows the viewer to establish pattern in results.
 A quick look at this population map shows the trend for more people to reside in the south, around the beaches and large cities like Miami.

 Example 5: 2014 Illinois Senatorial Election Results by County

-This diagram was created in ConceptDraw PRO using the East North Central States library from the U.S.A.
+This diagram was created in ConceptDraw DIAGRAM using the East North Central States library from the U.S.A.
 Maps solution.
 An experienced user spent 20 minutes creating this sample.

 Another choropleth style of thematic map, showing the distribution of votes for the U.S. Senator from Illinois.
 Different shading makes it possible to add the detail of not just who scored the votes, but what percentage of the ballot they received.

 Both ConceptDraw DIAGRAM diagramming and drawing software and the USA Maps solution can help creating the illustrations you need.
 The USA Maps solution can be found in the Maps area of ConceptDraw STORE application that can be downloaded from this site.
 Make sure that both ConceptDraw DIAGRAM and ConceptDraw STORE applications are installed on your computer before you get started.

 After ConceptDraw STORE and ConceptDraw DIAGRAM are downloaded and installed, you can install the USA Maps solution from the ConceptDraw STORE.

 To make sure that you are doing it all right, use the pre-designed symbols from the stencil libraries from the solution to make your drawings look smart and professional.
 Also, the pre-made examples from this solution can be used as drafts so your own drawings can be based on them.
 Using the samples, you can always change their structures, colors and data.